kkga/kkga/src/pages/work/webflow.md

 iconography in my early days.

 This is a collection of various projects I've worked on during these years.
-Latest and some of the most impactful stuff is still unreleased and, sadly, can not be shown.
+Latest and some of the most impactful things are still unreleased and, sadly, can not be shown.

 ---